adambraimbridge/post-publication-combiner/Readme.md

 Returns 200 if the message was published successfully

-Returns 400 for unrecognized content-type or an invalid uuid
+Returns 422 (Unprocessable Entity) for unrecognized content-type or an invalid uuid

 Returns 404 for missing content and metadata for the provided uuid

+Returns 500 for other processing errors

 ## Healthchecks
 Our standard admin endpoints are: